litepalette/litepalette.github.io/_drafts/2020-05-10-cosmotechnics.md

 *originally written on 15 mar2020*

-I tend to leave writing ideas to collect dust.
-Sometimes when I manifest intentions

 I am thinking about *cosmology* from my encounters at a talk in Bali on Balinese Cosmology and a paper by Yuk Hui, "On Cosmotechnics".
 Using the *cosmos* as the fulcrum of thought, what can we uncover about the relations between different universes?
 For this, we first turn to the Ontological Turn.